bravetechnologycoop/BraveSensor/server/README.md

 #### To deploy to development

 1. Run `ssh brave@sensors-admin.brave.coop`
-1. Run the command `helm intsall dev --set secretName=sensor-dev --set image.tag=<image tag you want to deploy> ~/BraveSensor/server/sensor-helm-chart`
+1. Run the command `helm install dev --set secretName=sensor-dev --set image.tag=<image tag you want to deploy> ~/BraveSensor/server/sensor-helm-chart`

 #### To redeploy to development